amandotzip/leetcodedaily/README.md

 # leetcodedaily
 App that provides a leet code question every day

+# Current Status
+Data asynchronously scrapes leetcode and logs into console using axiom.
+Next step is to store it in memory for displaying on the app
 # How it works
 - Evaulate to a ranodom leet code question URL
 - Web scrape the page